Counseling Process Works

 differently than before," is what behavioral health counseling is

 self-awareness, develop the ability to communicate with clarity and

 then do things differently.

-have done much work with adults-in-transition, teenagers in trouble,
+I have done much work with adults navigating

-issues related to personal identity and family communications,
+personal identity and family communications, employment, military life,

 well as other areas of concern.
 While counseling is often about

 learning successful emotional regulation, a variety of terms are used

 to identify specific situations, such as depression, anxiety, panic,

 post-traumatic stress disorder (PTSD), and many other terms.
 Good